NomicFoundation/hardhat-website/src/content/plugin-development/tutorial/network-connection.md

 };
 ```

 The `newConnection` function above is a Hook Handler.
-It will be called every time a new network connection is created with `network.connect()`.
+Hardhat calls it every time a new network connection is created with `network.connect()`.

 Within this function, we first call `next` to call any other Hook Handler, or the default behavior of Hardhat.
 It returns the `NetworkConnection` object.

-Then, get the accounts of the connection, and assign the first one as `myAccount`.
+Then, we get the accounts of the connection and assign the first one as `myAccount`.

 You'll get a type error in the highlighted line though.
 This is because the `NetworkConnection` type doesn't have a `myAccount` property.